-- All necessary financial aid documents must be completed with the Financial Aid Office - Student has no outstanding balance due to Bryn Athyn College - Student has filed the FAFSA and has an EFC of \$5,234 or below (also the EFC threshold for Pell recipients) with sufficient federal, state, institutional aid, scholarships, and/or certified loans that exceed their tuition and fee charges for the term they are requesting the voucher for. - Student is registered for classes and is enrolled as a full time student.
+- All necessary financial aid documents must be completed with the Financial Aid Office - Student has no outstanding balance due to Bryn Athyn College - Student has filed the FAFSA and is a Title IV recipient with sufficient federal aid, state aid, institutional aid, scholarships, and/or certified loans that exceed their tuition and fee charges for the term they are requesting the voucher for.
+Additionally, if a Parent Plus Loan has been utilized the student will need permission from the parent borrower. - Student is registered for classes and is enrolled as a full-time student.